mayerrobert/jmurmel/README.md

 which is then compiled to .class files using the JDK compiler.
 JMurmel as well as compiled Murmel programs should run on all platforms supported by Java8+.

+**Key features**

-JMurmel features a REPL with a trace facility (trace and untrace function calls), tail call optimization, lexical environments, a macro facility,
+JMurmel features an interpreter and a compiler, a REPL with a trace facility (trace and untrace function calls), tail call optimization, lexical environments, a macro facility,